dfrnt-labs/terminusdb-docs-static/src/app/docs/clone/page.md

 ---
 nextjs:
   metadata:
-    title: Clone a Project using the TerminusCMS Dashboard
+    title: Clone a Project using the TerminusDB Dashboard
-    description: A guide to show how to clone a project using the TerminusCMS dashboard.
+    description: A guide to show how to clone a project using the TerminusDB dashboard.
     openGraph:
       images: >-
         https://assets.terminusdb.com/docs/project-admin.png